 - Of course he gets booked all the time, he’s a former NBA player.
 Must be nice.

-- She’s got so many connections from working all those years in the corporate world.
+- She’s got so many connections from working all those years as a Fortune 100 CEO.
 Must be nice.

 - I wish I could juggle fire and do backflips like that.
 Must be nice.

-This small revelation of mine might be patently obvious to you, as it is to many speaker friends I’ve shared it with.
+This small revelation of mine might be patently obvious to you, as it was to many speaker friends I shared it with.
 Interestingly, our greatest gifts are often the ones we overlook the most because we tend to undervalue the abilities that come easily to us.

-At some point, I realized that were I to devote the time and attention to making my art an integral part of my unique selling proposition, there would inevitably be those who’d observe me from afar and say, “Of course he’s a successful speaker.
-Being a great artist is a killer hook and he can make his PowerPoint slides look amazing.
+I realized that were I to devote the time and attention to making my art an integral part of my unique selling proposition, someday I’d be on that main stage and there would inevitably be those who’d observe me from afar and say, “Of course he’s a successful speaker.
+Being a great artist is a killer hook and being able to incorporate it into his storytelling and slides is such an advantage.
 Must be nice.”

-Meanwhile, I have a wife who shares my passion for fighting Adultitis and who is very good at communicating with clients and managing travel details.
-She books all my gigs and handles all my travel arrangements.
+Meanwhile, I have a wife who shares this mission for fighting Adultitis and who is very good at communicating with clients and managing travel details.
+She books all our gigs and handles all the travel arrangements.
 Must be nice, huh?